Jacqueline Woodson On Growing Up, Coming Out And Saying Hi To Strangers

 GROSS: Why not?

-WOODSON: I think it's - well, aside from the fact that I'm so fiercely attached to New York and my life here, I think, you know, given the fact that I have a partner and we have a multiracial family, and I don't want - I think it wouldn't be a safe place for my kids.
+WOODSON: I think it's - well, aside from the fact that I'm so fiercely attached to New York and my life here, I think, you know, given the fact that I have a partner and we have a multiracial family - and I think it wouldn't be a safe place for my kids.
 I don't want my kids to have to walk through a world where they have to constantly explain who they are and who their family is.

-GROSS: In that context, does it make it even harder as a multiracial family - and you're a lesbian.
+GROSS: In that context, does it make it even harder to multiracial family - and you're a lesbian.
 So it's, like, something else to explain to people who might not get it.

 GROSS: What are some of the differences the North and the South brought out in you and your personality and how you talked and behaved?